-The Office of the CHRO is made up of the Chief Human Resources Officer (CHRO), and the administrative team that provides support to the CHRO and Central Human Resources Division programs.
-The CHRO oversees the following programs: Employee Benefits and Wellness, Classification and Compensation, Labor Relations, Organizational Learning, Organizational Change, Talent Acquisition, and Workday Human Capital Management as well as countywide communications on HR related topics, Workforce Equity, etc. The Complaints Investigation Unit (CIU) is a Nond department, but the CIU Manager reports to the CHRO.
-There is a dotted line reporting relationship between the CHRO and the HR Managers/Directors at each department.
+Central HR Administration is made up of the office of the Chief Human Resources Officer (CHRO), and the administrative team that provides support to the CHRO and Central Human Resources Division programs.
+The CHRO directly oversees the following programs: Employee Benefits and Wellness, Classification and Compensation, Labor Relations, Organizational Learning, Organizational Change, Talent Acquisition, and Workday Human Capital Management as well as countywide communications on HR related topics, Workforce Equity, etc. There is an indirect leadership relationship between the CHRO and the HR Managers/Directors at each department.